 \section{Abstract}

 In the past decade, various exact balancing-based weighting methods were introduced to the causal inference literature.
-Exact balancing greatly alleviates the issues of extreme weights and model misspecification of inverse probability weighting.
-It directly eliminates covariate imbalance by imposing balancing constraints in a certain optimization problem.
-The optimization problem can nevertheless be infeasible when there is bad overlap between the covariate distributions or when the covariates are high-dimensional.
-Recently, approximate balancing was proposed as an alternative balancing framework, which resolves the feasibility issue by using inequality moment constraints.
-In each of these constraints, covariate imbalance is bounded by a threshold parameter.
-However, it can be difficult to select the threshold parameters particularly when the number of constraints is large.
+It eliminates covariate imbalance by imposing balancing constraints in a certain optimization problem, which can nevertheless be infeasible when there is bad overlap between the covariate distributions in the treated and control groups or when the covariates are high-dimensional.
+Recently, approximate balancing was proposed as an alternative balancing framework.
+It resolves the feasibility issue by using inequality moment constraints instead.
+However, it can be difficult to select the threshold parameters.
 Moreover, moment constraints may not fully capture the discrepancy of covariate distributions.
-In this paper, we propose Mahalanobis balancing, which approximately balances covariate distributions from a multivariate perspective.
-We use a single quadratic constraint to control overall imbalance with a threshold parameter, which can be tuned by a simple selection procedure.
+In this paper, we propose Mahalanobis balancing to approximately balance covariate distributions from a multivariate perspective.
+We use a quadratic constraint to control overall imbalance with a single threshold parameter, which can be tuned by a simple selection procedure.
 We show that the dual problem of Mahalanobis balancing is an $\ell_2$ norm-based regularized regression problem, and establish interesting connection to propensity score models.
-We further generalize Mahalanobis balancing to the high-dimensional scenario.
-We derive asymptotic properties and make extensive comparison with existing balancing methods in the numerical studies.
+We derive asymptotic properties, discuss the high-dimensional scenario, and make extensive numerical comparisons with existing balancing methods.